The Shipping Law Review: Ocean Logistics

-- the demise (or bareboat) charter: this operates as a lease of the vessel itself for an agreed period of time in exchange for the payment of hire.
+- the demise (or bareboat) charter party: this operates as a lease of the vessel itself for an agreed period in exchange for the payment of hire.
 With a demise charter, the charterer will usually provide the crew and operate the vessel technically and commercially;

-- the time charter: this is a contract for the use of the ship and her crew for a specified period in exchange for the payment of hire during the period of use.
-Hire is usually calculated according to the vessel type on a daily or monthly basis.
-It is not therefore affected by the number of voyages during the period of hire, or the amount of cargo transported.
-This type of charter party is often used by carriers seeking to increase their fleet for a certain period of time; and
+- the time charter party: this is a contract for the use of the ship and her crew for a specified period in exchange for the payment of hire during the period of use.
+Hire is usually calculated daily or monthly, according to the vessel.
+It is not affected, therefore, by the number of voyages during the period of hire, or the amount of cargo transported.
+This type of charter party is often used by carriers seeking to increase their fleet for a certain period; and

-- the voyage charter: this is a contract for the use of the vessel and her crew to carry an agreed cargo on an agreed voyage in consideration of the payment of freight.
-Freight is calculated in accordance with the number of tonnes or cubic metres carried, or on a lump-sum basis.
+- the voyage charter party: this is a contract for the use of the vessel and her crew to carry an agreed cargo on an agreed voyage in consideration of the payment of freight.
+Freight is calculated in accordance with the number of tonnes or cubic metres carried, or as a lump sum.

-In addition to the above, there are several hybrid forms of charter party, which are a combination of a voyage and a time charter party.
+In addition to the foregoing, there are several hybrid forms of charter party, which are combinations of a voyage and a time charter party.
 One such hybrid is the trip charter, under which a vessel is time chartered for a specific cargo voyage.
-Another is the slot charter, according to which the charterer charters a fixed number of container spaces on a voyage basis and pays a set price per slot.
-Finally, under a consecutive voyage charter, a charterer may charter a vessel for a specific period of time, but the vessel is required to fulfil a number of voyages between fixed ports during the period of hire.
+Another is the slot charter, according to which a fixed number of container spaces are chartered per voyage and a set price is payable per slot.
+Finally, under a consecutive voyage charter, a vessel may be chartered for a specific period, but the vessel is required to fulfil a number of voyages between fixed ports during the period of hire.

-The key difference between the time and voyage charter parties is that the former permits the charterer a certain degree of flexibility (subject to the terms of the charter party itself) to employ the vessel however he or she so chooses, whereas under a voyage charter, the charterer is required to carry a specific cargo from a specific place at a specific time to a specific place.
-The time charterer therefore controls the commercial operation of the vessel and, as a result, usually bears the costs arising out of his or her employment of the vessel (the cost of fuel, port charges, the cost of loading and unloading the cargo, etc).
-The voyage charterer, in contrast, is much less involved in the commercial function of the vessel and does not, therefore, bear these costs.
+The key difference between a time charter party and a voyage charter party is that the former permits the charterer a certain degree of flexibility (subject to the terms of the charter party itself) to employ the vessel however he or she so chooses, whereas under the latter, the charterer is required to carry a specific cargo from a specific place at a specific time to a specific place.
+The time charterer therefore controls the commercial operation of the vessel and, as a result, usually bears the costs arising out of his or her employment of the vessel (the cost of fuel, port charges, the costs of loading and unloading the cargo, etc).
+The voyage charterer, in contrast, is much less involved in the commercial function of the vessel and, therefore, does not bear these costs.
 The voyage charterer's key responsibility is to ensure that the cargo is loaded and discharged at the agreed time.
 He or she may therefore be required to take responsibility for the cost of any time incurred in loading or discharging cargo that is outside the permitted number of days for doing so.

 Over the years, a number of standard-form charter parties have been developed by various organisations and are commonly used throughout the shipping industry.
-In particular, BIMCO2 has developed a number of well-known standard forms, such as the Standard Bareboat Charter (BARECON 2001 and 2017) for demise charters and the Standard Time Charter Party for Container Vessels (BOXTIME 2004).
-For voyage charters, the BIMCO Uniform Charter (1922, as revised in 1976 and 1994) (GENCON) is commonly used for all types of goods.
-There is also the New York Produce Exchange Time Charter (1946, as revised in 1993 and 2015) for time charters and the SHELLVOY (Shell's standard form tanker voyage charter party), which has also been adopted by the market.3 BIMCO also created SLOTHIRE (1993) as a standard form to be used for slot chartering.
+In particular, BIMCO2 has developed a number of well-known standard forms, such as the Standard Bareboat Charter (BARECON 2001 and 2017) for demise charter parties and the Standard Time Charter Party for Container Vessels (BOXTIME 2004).
+For voyage charter parties, the BIMCO Uniform Charter (1922, as revised in 1976 and 1994) (GENCON) is commonly used for all types of goods.
+There is also the New York Produce Exchange Time Charter (1946, as revised in 1993 and 2015) for time charter parties and the SHELLVOY (Shell's standard form tanker voyage charter party), which has also been adopted by the market.3 BIMCO also created SLOTHIRE (1993) as a standard form to be used for slot chartering.

 It is important to note that a long chain of different charter parties may develop.
 This will arise in circumstances where a shipowner charters his or her vessel to a charterer who in turn sub-charters the vessel to another charterer and so on.
 The terms of the charter parties running up and down the chain may be 'back-to-back' (i.e., materially the same), or they may be different.
 In the case of a charter party dispute, careful attention will need to be paid to the terms of the charter party and consideration will need to be given to the question as to whether it is possible to pass the claim up or down the contractual chain.

-A bill of lading is the transport document that will be issued in relation to liner shipping, when the vessel is used to carry the goods of any person.
-It is an important commercial document and it plays a pivotal role in international trade, as will be illustrated below.
+A bill of lading is the transport document issued in relation to liner shipping when the vessel is used to carry the goods of any person.
+It is an important commercial document and it is pivotal in international trade, as illustrated below.
 In broad terms, the bill of lading serves three functions within the context of international trade.
 First, it acts as evidence of the contract of carriage.
-The bill of lading is not the actual contract of carriage since the contract is usually made before the bill of lading was signed and delivered; however, it provides evidence of the terms of the contract of carriage.
+The bill of lading is not the actual contract of carriage since the contract is usually made before the bill of lading is signed and delivered; however, it provides evidence of the terms of the contract of carriage.
 Second, the bill of lading acts as a receipt for the goods received or shipped.
 Bills of lading usually contain statements as to the description, quantity and nature of the goods received into the carrier's care and similar matters.
 By signing the bill of lading (which is often completed by the shipper), the carrier acknowledges receipt of the goods so described.
 It constitutes prima facie 4 evidence of the goods so described.
 Finally, the bill of lading acts as a document of title.
-This means that the bill may be made deliverable to a named person or to their order or 'to order'.
-Bills of lading making goods deliverable to order are negotiable 5 instruments.
+This means that the bill may be made deliverable to a named person or to an order or 'to order'.
+Bills of lading making goods deliverable to order are negotiable5 instruments.
 If a bill is negotiable, it will allow transfer of title, which will be effected by endorsement.
 Order bills will entitle any lawful holder of the bill to possession of the goods.
 Bills of lading that are not negotiable instruments are sometimes known as 'straight bills'.
 Although not negotiable, a straight bill of lading is, as a matter of English law, a document of title.
-Under a straight bill of lading, cargo is only deliverable to the named consignee.
-The fact that the bill of lading is a document of title differentiates it from other transport documents that may also be issued, such as waybills or forwarder's certificates of receipt, neither of which are documents of title, though they may appear to be so on their face.
+Under a straight bill of lading, cargo is deliverable only to the named consignee.
+The fact that the bill of lading is a document of title differentiates it from other transport documents that may also be issued, such as waybills or forwarders' certificates of receipt, neither of which are documents of title, though they may appear to be so on their face.

 ii Different types of bills of lading

-There are a number of different types of bills of lading, the most important of which are those described below.
+There are various types of bills of lading, the most important of which are those described below.

 Liner bills and charter bills